StackVista/stackstate-docs/use/metrics/k8s-add-metrics.md

 ## Multiple time series in one chart

+{% hint style="info" %}
+There is only 1 unit for a metric binding (it gets plotted on the y-axis of the chart), as a result you should only include queries that produce time series with the same unit.
+In some cases it might be possible to convert the unit.
+For example CPU usage might be reported in milli-cores or cores by different metrics, milli-cores can be converted in the query to cores by including `(<original-query> * 1000`.
+{% endhint %}

 There are 2 ways to get multiple time series in a single metric binding and therefore in a single chart:

 1. Write a PromQL query that returns multiple time series for a single component